 2. Copper Soaking Tub

-Choosing a copper soaking tub introduces an element of warmth and artisanal craftsmanship into your home tubs are celebrated for their natural antimicrobial properties and incredible heat retention, ensuring that your bath water stays warm for a significantly longer period.
-Visually, the hammered metal texture adds a rustic yet refined charm that complements Mediterranean, farmhouse, or even industrial interior time, the copper develops a unique patina, making the tub a living piece of art that evolves with your it with dark wood accents and soft, warm lighting creates an inviting, cozy atmosphere that encourages total relaxation after a long day.
+Choosing a copper soaking tub introduces an element of warmth and artisanal craftsmanship into your home spa.
+These tubs are celebrated for their natural antimicrobial properties and incredible heat retention, ensuring that your bath water stays warm for a significantly longer period.
+Visually, the hammered metal texture adds a rustic yet refined charm that complements Mediterranean, farmhouse, or even industrial interior styles.
+Over time, the copper develops a unique patina, making the tub a living piece of art that evolves with your home.
+Pairing it with dark wood accents and soft, warm lighting creates an inviting, cozy atmosphere that encourages total relaxation after a long day.

 3. Clawfoot Bathtub